A perfect option for those who prefer an independent and intimate boutique hotel

 Maison Polanka feels very much like a sanctuary; it's tasteful, stylish and incredibly welcoming and we feel it's a great addition to what's on offer in and around Siem Reap.

 There are two villas, The Maison and The Khmer House.
 The Maison was built in 1981 and is home to four of the rooms (Green, Purple, Yellow and Orange).
 The rooms can be rented out separately, or all four can be rented together to provide complete privacy.
-It's perfect for friends and families traveling together.
+It's perfect for friends and families travelling together.
 The Maison is a beautiful blend of art, modern luxury and traditional Cambodian craftsmanship.
 The Khmer House is the fifth room available at Maison Polanka, but is essentially a private house; it's the largest space at the property and dates back to the 1940s.
 It's been beautifully restored to what is now a spoiling retreat with a huge terrace overlooking the gardens.
 Think polished wooden floors, traditional silk fabrics, hand woven rugs and modern stylish bathrooms.

 Children are very welcome at Maison Polanka, and the flexibility of the rooms make it a good option for families.
 However, there are no specific facilities for them.
 Children would enjoy the cool pool, the bullock and ox cart rides as well as the complimentary bicycles on offer.